Code of Conduct

 - The General Counsel will promptly report and forward any complaint to the Chairperson of the Nominations & Governance Committee that relates, or could reasonably relate, to a material Ethical Matter.
-All other complaints relating to Eithical Matters shall be reported by the General Counsel to the Nominations & Governance Committee on a periodic basis as directed by the Chairperson of the Nominations & Governance Committee
+All other complaints relating to Ethical Matters shall be reported by the General Counsel to the Nominations & Governance Committee on a periodic basis as directed by the Chairperson of the Nominations & Governance Committee.

 - Complaints relating to Accounting Matters will be reviewed under Audit Committee direction and oversight by the General Counsel, or such other persons as the Committee determines to be appropriate.
 The Audit Committee may delegate the investigation of complaints regarding accounting, internal accounting controls or auditing matters to the General Counsel or such other persons as the Committee determines to be appropriate, including but not limited to external legal counsel and external auditors.